-I already wrote some of my critical remarks of the current state of Street Photography before.
+I already wrote some of my critical remarks about the current state of Street Photography before.
 The list of negative points remains mostly.
 Street Photography, by nature, is a very complex genre.
 Capturing the essence of candid life isn’t something that can be done on the side.

 In a single image, we try to tell a story that reflects the atmosphere of the situation.
 Out of a two-dimensional plane, we create an image that has depth, both in the story, as well as the visual picture.

 There is no real training ground for Street Photography other than the real world.
 Other genres can rely on artificial studio situations where you can put in countless hours of practice.
 Street Photography doesn’t offer such an option.
 You can read about Street Photography, as you do on my blog, or watch Youtube Videos.
 Nothing comes even close to the real situation when you are out on the street taking pictures.

 Therefore Street Photography isn’t something that you can try out for a day and get great results.
 Even well experienced Street Photographers need to spend hours on the street for a single image that they might find interesting enough to keep.

 In a world of instant gratification is there a place for an exercise that needs an insane amount of work, dedication, and sacrifices just for a single image?

 I jumped into Street Photography right away.
 After overcoming some health deficits I looked forward to putting my new camera into good use.
 Instead of trying other photography genres first, Documentary Photography fascinated me right away.
 Inspired by legends like Bruce Gilden I absorbed their work and tried to do the same.

 Like anybody else, first I had to learn how to control my camera – a Canon Rebel T3 (or Canon 1100d) with the Kit lens.
 After some try & error, I quickly learned which focus mode might be the best and what exposure mode yields the best results for me.